Questions to Ask Before Buying a Business

 Buying a Business Depends on the Business Type

 If you are buying a sole proprietorship, LLC, or partnership, you are probably buying only the business assets, not the liabilities, and there is no stock to be purchased.
 If the debts of the business are not paid for out of the proceeds of the sale, they remain the legal responsibility of the previous owner.
-For example, as noted by INC., the IRS doesn't release business owners from tax liabilities (either income taxes or payroll taxes) when a business is sold.
-They remain as personal liabilities.

 Other liabilities, such as bank loans and mortgages, may need to be personally guaranteed by the previous owner(s).
 All liens and other outstanding legal obligations should be specifically dealt with so that the new owners do not assume liability.
 For example, if the business is involved in a court case, there should be a specific exemption of the new owner(s) from liability for costs associated with the case or from any repercussions from the decision.

 Am I Paying Too Much?
-What Is the Value of the Business?

 One of the first steps in the due diligence process is a valuation of the business, done by a qualified business appraiser.
 The asking price by the seller must be considered in comparison with the valuation.
 Sellers often have a lot of emotional equity built into the business, and if the seller wants too much, and the valuation won't support it, you might have to walk away from the deal.

-Can the Business Be Financed?
+Can the It Be Financed?

 At the same time, as you are doing your due diligence and evaluating the worth of the business, you'll need to be considering and discussing financing.
 One of the possibilities is an earn-out, where you pay back a loan from the seller over time, with the profits of the business.
 Traditional bank financing, trade credit, and other financing may be combined.
 If you can't find financing, this becomes a no-sale possibility.
 After all of this time and effort, it may just be possible that you have bought a business.